junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What's his last name?"
 Dean mouths to Sam silently, who answers with a shaking hand.

 Dean turns back to phone.
-"Just Nick, *that* Nick from ten years ago, the one Lucifer possessed."
+"Just Nick, *that* Nick from like ten years ago, the one Lucifer possessed."

-"Heard he's in Hell now, guess he wouldn't mind his meat suit get borrowed again," Sam adds.
+"Seven," Sam corrects him.
+Then speaking to the phone as well, adding, "Heard he's in Hell now, hope he doesn't mind his meat suit get borrowed again."

-"Ah, that Nick," Crowley says with a deliberated stretched tone.
+"Ah, that Nick," Crowley says with a deliberately stretched tone.
 Dean frowns at the screen.

 "Ring a bell.
 What about him?" the demon carelessly asks.

 Dean takes a breath, at the edge of losing temper.
-"Cut the crap -- so he's in your department.
-Looking for his body right now.
-Any idea where he is?"
+"Cut the crap, Crowley, you know exactly why we're asking, and you agreed to help!
+He's in your department.
+We're looking for his body right now.
+Any idea where?"

-"No, must be rotten somewhere all those years ago," Crowley answers plainly.
-"Dig the grave and you may find a couple bones.
-No idea why you looking for those garbage."
+"No. Must be rotten somewhere all those years ago."
+Crowley answers plainly.
+"Dig up the grave if you must, you might find a couple bones from old Nick.
+No idea why you look for those junk."

 "I don't buy it," Dean glares at the screen, wishing he can just grab the demon on his fine suit's collar to let him know how serious they are.

 "That's *your* problem then.
-Have fun hunting some bones, Squirrel.
-Say 'Hi' to Feathers to me, ciao."
+Have fun hunting some bones, Squirrel."
+A pause, then, "Say 'Hi' to Feathers to me.
+Ciao."

-The line is cut.
+The line is cut then.

-Dean throws the phone into the middle of the table, wiping his face.
+Dean throws the phone to the middle of the table, wiping his face.
 "He's lying.
 He knew exactly where Nick's body is and he's not telling us.
 Freaking demons!"

 "What are we going to do?"
 Sam frowns at him.
-"He could be telling the truth, and we might just waste days and weeks digging empty grave."
+"He could be telling the truth, and we might just waste days and weeks digging empty graves -- if he even had one.
+Things were quite nasty back then, if you remember."

+"Yeah, hard to forget that big swan dive.
+Thought that was it back then, if Cas didn't bring you back.
+Speaking of --"

 Dean glances at Cas, who's just sitting there quietly, listening to them with a tilted head.
 If it's not because his eyes are still open, Dean might suspect he has fallen asleep.
 The scars and bruises on his face are still difficult to look at.
 The ones on his neck turned from black to purple, like a large circle of bruise scarf.
 Dean has to force his eyes away from there whenever his eyes land on Cas, and this is one of those moments.